-1. On 21 July 2019, the old EU Prospectus Directive (and its implementing regulations) will be fully repealed and replaced by the new EU Prospectus Regulation.
+1. On 21 July 2019, the old EU Prospectus Directive (and its implementing regulations) was fully repealed and replaced by the new EU Prospectus Regulation.
 Unlike the Directive, which needed to be transposed by all EU Member States, the Regulation has direct effect in all EU Member States without the need for additional national implementing acts, save for certain provisions related to, among others, the scope and exemption of the new regime, the designation of competent authorities, their powers, and the sanctioning regime.

 2. The fundamental distinction between wholesale versus retail was preserved but this distinction was extended.